EricMGS/BeACat/README.md

 # Be a Cat :cat:
-> Short description about the project
+> This game for you, cat lover.

 <!-- BADGES -->